 In 2016, Puerto Rico had one of the lowest rates of gun ownership in the U.S. with only 225,000 firearms owned.
 A rate of just 6.6 guns per 100 people.
 At the same time, Puerto Rico had a murder rate of almost 4 times the national average and almost twice the murder rate in Louisiana which had the highest murder rate of any State.

-Most surprisingly, the new law includes one of the most complete reciprocity laws in the Country with Puerto Rico accepting any all firearms permits from all states.
-So Puerto Rico has universal reciprocity with all 50 states whether or not your state will accept Puerto Rico’s permit.
-This means that vacationers, even those living in gun restrictive states such as New York and New Jersey may bring their lawfully owned firearm on vacation with them in Puerto Rico.
+Although the new law includes the potential for the most complete reciprocity laws in the Country with the potential of Puerto Rico accepting any and all firearms permits from all states, until the National Police starts signing MOU’s with States it is advised not to bring guns to Puerto Rico.
+This means that vacationers, even those living in gun restrictive states such as New York and New Jersey may eventually be able to bring their lawfully owned firearm on vacation with them in Puerto Rico.
 As long as they have a valid CCW (Concealed Carry License) from any state.
-Travellers should always be sure to check and comply with the latest airline and TSA regulations before bringing their firearm to the airport.
+Travelers should always be sure to check and comply with the latest airline and TSA regulations before bringing their firearm to the airport.
 Also, those travelling though a New York airport should be especially cautious before bringing a gun to a New York airport such as LaGuardia or JFK as numerous gun arrests occur at those airports.

 Tilem & Associates is New York’s premier Gun Rights and Second Amendment law firm.
 It should be noted, however, that we do not practice in Puerto Rico and one should not bring a gun anywhere without checking the most up to date local laws.